Home

 Matthew 2:22

 He reigned 'in place of' his father Herod, not in anti or against his father Herod.
-These are all examples of God's use of the Greek word [anti] in scripture (there are of course many more) and how it means that which is a substitute.
-So because this Greek word is frequently seen in the context of substitution or in place of, it would be foolish to study scripture and not examine the words Anti-Christ in light of this truth.
+There is no actual word room in that passage.
+The word is [anti], meaning in place of.
+These are all examples of God's divinely inspired use of the Greek word [anti] in scripture (there are of course many more), and how it means that which is a substitute.
+So because this Greek word is frequently seen in the context of substitution or in place of, it is incumbent upon us to study scripture and examine the words Anti-Christ in light of this truth.
+Especially since the Bible clearly speaks of the false Christs (plural).

-When we take into consideration the whole of scripture, we find that the Antichrist is another way of saying a false Christ, or one who seeks to take 'the place of' Christ.
-This is why we see the term Antichrist in the context of those of the Church who make their own laws ands are in rebellion.
-Because they don't want the Christ of the Bible, they want a substitute Christ, a false Christ, an antichrist.
+When we take into consideration the whole of scripture, we find that Antichrist is another way of saying false Christ, or one who seeks to take 'the place of' Christ.
+These are those who are religious, but not in the sense of being true Christians or followers of Christ.
+This is why we see the term Antichrist in the context of those of the church who neglect God's laws and are in rebellion against Him.
+Because they don't serve the Christ of the Bible, they serve their own substitute for Christ, which is the sinful or lawless man (the man of sin) who rules God's house as if he were the Lord.
+His rules, his laws, his beliefs and traditions in place of God's.

-And that is what they ultimately get, because the spirit of Antichrist is Satan, and he works within men that they serve him, the false Christ.
-All who have this spirit are also called Antichrists by God.
-They come deceiving people by usurping the authority of Christ as substitute saviours and law givers.
-In other words, coming deceiving by claiming they bring the gospel of peace and safety or claiming, 'thus saith the Lord, when the Lord has not said.'
-These are substitute or Antichrists that are many.
-And God speaks of them in many different passages.
+The spirit of Antichrist is Satan, and this spirit is the great deceiver who works within men so that they serve him thinking they serve God.
+All these who have this spirit are called Antichrists by God.
+They come in the power of Satan deceiving people by usurping the authority of Christ while saying, Lord, Lord.
+In other words, these claim they bring the gospel of Chris, a peace and safety in lawlessness.
+They come teaching 'thus saith the Lord, when the Lord has not said' because they are substitute or Anti christs.
+God warns of them in many different passages and in many different ways.

 Mark 13:22

-When Christ prophesied of false Christs and prophets coming in the time of great tribulation, He is speaking of the many Antichrists that would arise.
-Again, by definition a false Christ is one "in place of" or anti the true Christ.
-This is in agreement with the whole of scripture.
-Man usurping the authority of Christ is the false Christ, the false prophet of God worshipping in the spirit of Antichrist.
-Once the spirit of Satan enters into the unfaithful of the Church, they then become Antichrist, acting as Satan's spirit agents to deceive the people.
+When Christ prophesied of false Christs and false prophets coming in times of great tribulation, He is speaking of the many Antichrists.
+Those substitute or pseudo Christs that would arise.
+Again, by definition a false Christ is someone that is "in place of" the true Christ.
+This is in agreement with the whole of scripture concerning these under strong delusion to serve Satan and yet want the name of Christ.
+These are men usurping the authority of Christ (His word) to become their own Christs.
+Once the spirit of Satan enters into the unfaithful of God's congregation, they become Antichrists.
+And as lawless man, Satan's spirit agents, they are deceived and they go forth deceiving.

 Ephesians 2:2

-The spirit that works in the disobedient is that of Antichrist that works within man.
-The children of disobedience is the same as the man of lawlessness (often translated the man of sin).
-Disobedience is lawlessness.
-It is man in the spirit of Antichrist who is disobedient to the laws of God, wherein he wants to rule Christ's Temple 'as if' he were Christ himself.
-Ergo, the false Christs whom Jesus warned the Apostles to beware of.
+The spirit that works within the children of lawlessness or disobedient is the spirit of Satan.
+The child of disobedience is the same as the man of lawlessness (often translated the man of sin).
+Disobedience is lawlessness, and lawlessness in God's house is of the spirit of Antichrist.
+The great apostasy is when man starts to rule the Lord's Temple 'as if' he were Christ himself.
+Ergo, the false Christs whom Jesus warned his people to beware of.

 2nd Thessalonians 2:3-4